flyingrhinonz/nccm/README.md

 github page: https://github.com/flyingrhinonz/catstep .
 You can also use the regular Linux `cat` program but the output will fly by really fast.

+`nccm_loop_nccm`
+Run nccm in a loop - when you exit out of your ssh session nccm menu will reappear.
+You are allowed to resize your window outside nccm and the new window size will apply when nccm menu reappears after you exit from your ssh session.

 Controls